reviczky/northumbria/modules/security/report.md

 # Ethical, Legal and Social Impacts

-As the proposed designs are for locations in greater Northeast England, from a legal aspect, English Law applies.
+As the proposed designs are for locations in greater North-east England, from a legal aspect, English Law applies.
 Regulatory bodies will regulate the financial transactions business of the proposed system, which is bound to Payment Card Industry Data Security Standard (PCI DSS).
-Further, there is also a due care and ethical consideration around the personally identifiable information (PII) and all customer data and the data gained through analising them. \par
+Further, there is also a due care and ethical consideration around the personally identifiable information (PII) and all customer data and the data gained through analysing them. \par

 \blank[line]

-The seperate sections will look at the details and existing case studies that this project will address. \par
+The separate sections will look at the details and existing case studies that this project will address. \par

 ## Ethical